code4Y/code4Y/README.md

 ## I'm a Tech Enthusiast!

-- 🌱 I’m currently learning Java, JavaScript and exploring DevOps ✌️
+- 🌱 I’m currently learning JavaScript and exploring DevOps ✌️
 - 🔭 I’m currently working on Frontend projects 🤯
 - 👯 I’m looking to collaborate more on Hackathons and OpenSource 🙂
 - 💬 Ask me about Software Development and OpenSource 😁